Hermann Paasche

-Hermann Paasche ([ˈpaːʃɛ]; February 24, 1851 in Burg bei Magdeburg – April 11, 1925 in Detroit) was a German statistician and economist.
+Hermann Paasche ([ˈpaːʃɛ]; February 24, 1851 – April 11, 1925) was a German statistician and economist.
 He is known for his Paasche Index, which provides a calculation of the Price Index.
 Paasche studied economics, agriculture, statistics and philosophy at University of Halle.
 In 1879, he became a professor of political science at Aachen University of Technology.
 Paasche died in 1925 in Detroit, Michigan, United States.

 Education

 In 1870, Paasche matriculated from the Burg Gymnasium.
 At the University of Halle he first studied agriculture.
 After military service, his studies continued, however, his attention turned to economics, statistics, and philosophy.
 Paasche completed his doctorate in 1875 under Johannes Conrad at the University of Halle.
 In 1877, his postdoctoral thesis (habilitation) was entitled: Über die Entwicklung der Preise und der Rente des Immobiliarbesitzes.

 Career

 His inaugural lecture was entitled: Über den Staat und seine volkswirtschaftlichen Aufgaben (About the state and its economic tasks).
-In 1879, he became professor of political science at Aachen University of Technology, but moved quickly to Universität Rostock, 1884 at the University of Marburg and 1897 to the Technical University of Charlottenburg.
+In 1879, he became professor of political science at Aachen University of Technology, but moved quickly to Universität Rostock, 1884 at the University of Marburg and 1897 to the Technische Hochschule in Charlottenburg (today, Technische Universität Berlin).
 Paasche developed a national statistical index (Paasche index) and analyzed the German sugar industry.